MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-And finally, the `src/index.css` needs a few changes, just replace the existing code with:
+Replace the existing code in `src/index.css` with the following:

 ```css title="index.css"
 :root {